PrisonTeam/Prison/test-plans/test-plans-prison-mine.md

 - <input type="checkbox"/> Confirm `/mines info <mineName>` works.
 - <input type="checkbox"/> Confirm that the mines list generates this command properly
 - <input type="checkbox"/> Confirm the command works.
 Test clicking on a block name to confirm that works.
-- <input type="checkbox"/> Not sure what will happen if there are many kinds of blocks in a mine.
+- <input type="checkbox"/> Not sure what will happen if there are many kinds of blocks in a mine. (ie.. like 20+ blocks or more).
+- <input type="checkbox"/> Add some blocks to the mine and test a few times.
 - <input type="checkbox"/>
 - <input type="checkbox"/>

 ##### Mines Set Area
 - <input type="checkbox"/> Confirm `/mines set area <mineName>` works, first select a new area bigger or smaller than an existing mine with the wand.
+- <input type="checkbox"/> **New Feature??** Should add message indicating how large the mine is, or do a check to ensure if the size did change or not.
+It looks like it will use the preexisting size if you just created the mine.
-- <input type="checkbox"/> Do a `/mines reset <mineName>` to confirm the new size
+- <input type="checkbox"/> Do a `/mines reset <mineName>` to confirm the new size.
+Add blocks to mine and reset to better see the mine size.
+- <input type="checkbox"/>

+##### Set a Mine's Spawn
+- <input type="checkbox"/> Confirm `/mines set spawn <mineName>` works.
+- <input type="checkbox"/> Confirm it works by standing in the mine during a reset: manual or auto.
 - <input type="checkbox"/>